Willie Tony Clarke

 Ethel Mary is shown as 20, spinster, and her father as Frederic Haskins, grocer.
 Both were shown as residing at 4 Cleveland Road.
 The witnesses were Queenie's sister K.C.
 Haskins (Kathleen) and F.W.
 Herridge.

 Queenie had worked at Whitcomb& Whitcomb, grocers, in Palmerston Road Southsea.
-But of course she gave that up when she married, and didn't work again outside the home.Tony is sure that Willie Tony worked at Whitcombs after he left the Army.
+But of course she gave that up when she married, and didn't work again outside the home.Tony was sure that Willie Tony worked at Whitcombs after he left the Army.
 It couldn't have been from as early as Queenie's marriage in May 1917, but possibly from as early as late 1918 or more likely some time in 1919, and until the Depression forced him out of work about 1929-30.
+However Ken (born only in 1935) wasn't aware of Willie Tony ever having worked there.

 Whitcombs operated for 77 years, from 1902 until 1979.
 The photo in a newspaper clipping that reported its closure shows the sign at the front as Frank Whitcomb Stores Ltd, the Cheese Specialists.